 ½ tsp turmeric, cumin or saffron

-½ tsp each - pickling spice, fresh garlic, fresh ginger, and sea salt.
+½ tsp each - pickling spice, fresh garlic, fresh ginger, and

 1 tsp of tomato paste